↑

 Tangy Tomato Dressing

 Tomato season is here, and I’ll be gorging on their ripe, juicy goodness for the foreseeable future.
-With the exception of a good old-fashioned tomato sandwich, this Tangy Tomato Dressing is my new favorite way to use them!
+Except for a good old-fashioned tomato sandwich, this Tangy Tomato Dressing is my new favorite way to use them!

 There are many benefits to making your own salad dressings.
 Most store-bought options contain unhealthy or unwanted ingredients, and I’ve never found one I love.
 When you make your own, you’re in control of what goes in it and can add as much or as little of each ingredient as you like.
 Most homemade salad dressings can be whipped up in less than 10 minutes with the pantry ingredients you already have.